javieralaez/hosted-cloud-adi/README.md

 >
 > 1. Update the README.md with link to the infrastructure provisions guide, that provides the starting point for this repo's steps.
 Update the table of required parameters in the README.md to match the provisioned infrastructure and facilitate easy extraction of the parameters by following the same variable names.
 Upload the logo of the cloud provider and make any necessary adjustments.
 >
-> 1. Implement the specific automations required on the cloud providers infrastructure to make OpenNebula fully functional (public IP routing, platform-specific configurations, etc.), as tested by the verification steps.
+> 1. Implement the specific automations required on the cloud providers infrastructure to make OpenNebula fully functional (public IP routing, platform-specific configurations, etc.), as tested by the validation steps.
 >
 >  1. Remove this note from the README.md
 >